-Prerequisite: Grade C or better in ASL II and teacher approval Length: Year
+Prerequisite: Grade C or better in ASL II

 This course meets UC/CSU and District graduation requirements.
 This course is designed to further enhance the students' receptive and expressive sign vocabulary.
 It will continue to increase their visual perception, memory and fluency, while continuing to expose them to the Deaf culture.
-95% of the class will be taught in the target language
+95% of the class will be taught in the target language.